4 Mathematics for Engineering

 Physical Laws in Engineering

 Taking a temporary break from the mathematics review allows one to recall some of the physical laws used in engineering and appreciate their significance in context with the mathematics.
 Aerospace engineers must be well-versed in understanding the laws of physics and how these are applied in the form of principles and the corresponding equations.
-In the following chapters of this ebook, the laws and principles of physics will be well used to explain fluid mechanics and other physical behaviors.
+In the following chapters of this ebook, the rules and principles of physics will be well used to explain fluid mechanics and other physical behaviors.
 If you have yet to read or listen to the Feynman Lectures on physics, you should do so.

 Conservation Principles